hendrc/hcde533/README.md

 # hcde533
-This a repository for HCDE 533 Digital Fabrication which will feature project files for 8 assignments.
+This is a repository for HCDE 533 Digital Fabrication featuring all of my project files for a variety of assignments.